Function XOR

 Your email address will not be published.
 Required fields are marked *

-Function XOR
+Function XOR in Excel

 Reading time: 2 minutes

-Last Updated on 01/03/2023 by Frédéric LE GUEN
+Last Updated on 09/11/2023

-What is the XOR function?
+What is the purpose of the XOR function in logic?

-In logic, there are two ways to specify an OR:
+In logic, there are two ways to specify an OR

 When to use the XOR function

+The best way to explain is to present this function in a comprehensive example.
 We want to buy a new computer but (of course) we have a small budget.
 So we will consider 2 elements of the computer: the size of the hard-drive and the RAM.

 In our example below we are looking for a computer with one of these elements:

-• At least a 500MB Hard Drive
+• At least 500MB Hard Drive

 • At least 6GB of RAM